 Keeping within the Army height and weight standards for females is a mandatory condition for both active duty and reserve soldiers.

-More often, the physical activities of the Army ensure their weight and body fat composition stays within limits.
+More often, the physical activities of the Army ensure their weight and body fat composition stay within limits.
 However, those assigned desk duties, have to get into a regular physical fitness routine to keep their bodies fit.

 That’s why everyone must be physically fit and have a low body fat composition.